Lake Davenport Sailing Club

 No morning or afternoon race may be postponed more than 90 minutes.
 No evening race may be postponed more than 30 minutes.

-7. Signals
+7. Race Signals

 Preparatory Flags

-P flag — Normal preparatory signal; no starting penalties are in effect.
-If you are over the line at the start, you can return through the line or round the ends.
-Dip starts are allowed.
+P flag (Normal): No starting penalties in effect.
+If over the line at start, you can return through the line or round the ends.
+Dip starts allowed.

-Additional Signals
+Other Signals

 SoundMeaning

-2 hornsPostponement
+2 blastsPostponement

-1 hornCome Within Hail
+1 blastCome Within Hail

-2 hornsMissing Mark
+2 blastsMissing Mark

-3 hornsAbandonment of Race
+3 blastsAbandonment of Race

 8. Time Limits